How to Get an Agent so You Can

 OK, that was just to introduce you to having a youtube channel and analytics if you don't already know.

-The next step is to hire someone, or read all or part of your script on camera, and upload it.
+The next step is to read all or part of your script on camera, or hire an actor, and upload it.
 Use a tripod and decent lighting and of course get good audio.
 Then wait 24 plus hours and you will be amazed at what you will learn from youtube analytics.
 You'll learn the strong and weak parts of your script, better than you can learn from a paid reader.

-What you might want to do is pick two scenes and blend them into a short film script, so there is a beginning, middle and an end.
+What you might want to do instead is pick two or 3 scenes and blend them into a short film script, so there is a beginning, middle and an end.

 However, you'll get the best feedback if you put up the full story.
 If you are afraid of having your story stolen, think of this: The average person, especially the average youtube person, is not a filmmaker with big money, who can make a real movie.
 Your story or concept is not likely to get stolen.
 Reality is your story or concept may already be in the works with a filmmaker or production company.
 And you can take the video down after you learn what you need to learn.